mattsemar/dsp-personal-logistics/readme.md

 ## Changelog

+#### v1.3.1
+Bugfix, fixed issue where planetary bot speed (vs interplanetary vessel speed) would be used for players who have not unlocked warp drive capability.
+(Thanks to Tivec for bug report)
+* Added 'Cancel requests' button to Actions section to allow canceling inbound requests that have been assigned an arrival time
+* Added value to Config section to let player set max time in seconds to wait for item arrival (default 10 minutes)

 #### v1.3.0
 * Update UI button layout
 * Added Clear Buffer button to quickly return all buffered items to Logistics Stations